 Niagara Cave – Harmony

-This cave was discovered in 1924, when legend has it that three pigs disappeared from a nearby farm and ended up in a sinkhole.
+This cave was discovered in 1924 when legend has it that three pigs disappeared from a nearby farm and ended up in a sinkhole.
 When their owner went looking for the wayward swine, he not only found his livestock – alive and well, 75 feet underground – he also discovered the underground chamber and its many wonders.
-It is home to a 60 foot subterranean waterfall, 100-foot-high ceilings, and unusual limestone rock formations.
+It is home to a 60-foot subterranean waterfall, 100-foot-high ceilings, and unusual limestone rock formations.
 It reminds me of a slot canyon.
 And you know how I love those!
-When I explore these underground caves, I often think about the person who discovered it, and how many more in this amazing country are still left to be discovered … or not!
+When I explore these underground caves, I often think about the person who discovered it, and how many more in this amazing country is still left to be discovered … or not!
 I did feel it was a little on the expensive side at $16 for adults.
 But this is why we boondock so much.
 We can spend a little extra on stuff like this.

 Wolf Creek Falls – Banning State Park

 Wolf Creek Falls truly a hidden gem in the woods of Banning State Park.
 It is only accessible on foot via trails with a very scenic rocky terrain.
 It can be difficult to follow this trail in some of the more rocky areas.
 So just be aware of that.
 You’ll be able to stand at the top of this waterfall right on the edge.
 No guard rails exist here so be careful!
 I highly recommend seeing this a day or two after a big rainfall.
 I do not recommend you go out to the edge.
 You can see it just as well from a safe distance.